 And because of the pandemic going on (as of this writing), mergers and acquisitions will become frequent franchise news items.
 Brands will combine.
 And franchisees of these brands may benefit.

-Finally, if you’re interested in learning more about health and beauty franchise opportunities, make sure you use this resource to get the facts you need.
+Finally, if you’re interested in learning more about health and beauty franchise opportunities, and cosmetic franchise businesses, make sure you use this resource to get the facts you need.